not Mexican. I’m a blond gringa

 I teach Mexican cooking classes in the U.S.A. and in Mexico.

-My classes are held at schools such as Sur La Table,
+My classes are, and have been taught at Sur La Table,

 Let’s Get Cookin’, Rancho La Puerta, Draeger’s,

 Central Market Cooking School, and in private classes